Ciela-Institute/caustics/paper.md

 `caustics` fulfills a timely need for a differentiable lensing simulator as differentiable codes are already advancing other fields.
-For example, gravitational wave analysis [@Coogan2022; @Edwards2023; @Wong2023]; astronomical image photometry [@Stone2023]; light curves [@Millon2024]; even generic optimization for scientific problems [@Nikolic2018]. `caustics` is built on the lessons from other differentiable codes, and built to accelerate machine learning in the field of strong lensing.
+For example, gravitational wave analysis [@Coogan2022; @Edwards2023; @Wong2023]; astronomical image photometry [@Stone2023]; point spread function modelling [@Desdoigts2022];
+light curves [@Millon2024]; even generic optimization for scientific problems [@Nikolic2018]. `caustics` is built on the lessons from other differentiable codes, and built to accelerate machine learning in the field of strong lensing.

 # Scope